Community, Environment & Policy Department

 Examples of Recent Publications:

 Dr. Harber combines medicine and public health perspectives.
-His research interests currently focus upon informatics applications to occupational/environmental health, occupational respiratory epidemiology, respiratory protection physiology, employee health programs, and quantitative decision analysis.
+His research interests currently focus upon occupational health in the higher education/research industry, informatics applications to occupational/environmental health, occupational respiratory epidemiology, respiratory protection, and quantitative decision analysis.